 STRENGTH WEAKNESS OPPORTUNITIES THREATS FACILITIES The national standard BMX track which has hosted both national and state titles and will continue to do so in 2014 and 2015.
 The track will continue to be a strength, provided it is maintained at a high national level.
 The modern meeting room in the pavilion.
 While currently underutilised, it is a modern and pleasant space which could support a range of community activity.
-The collocation of the cycling and BMX tracks is unique allowing BMX riders to warm up during BMX events. has occurred incrementally without a clear plan or approach.
-This is evident with the materials used and the general condition of the site eg: shipping containers used for BMX storage, clubroom and racing infrastructure. • Some of the infrastructure in the The grassed area in the middle of the velodrome is currently underutilised.
+The collocation of the cycling and BMX tracks is unique allowing BMX riders to warm up during BMX events.
+The development in the precinct has occurred incrementally without a clear plan or approach.
+This is evident with the materials used and the general condition of the site eg: shipping containers used for BMX storage, clubroom and racing infrastructure.
+Some of the infrastructure in the precinct is in poor and / or unsafe condition eg: the bollards around the BMX track, the covered grandstand beside the velodrome, the broken fencing around the perimeter of the site.
+The BMX track has two major safety concerns - the deteriorating condition of the start hill and the corners on the track.
+The grassed area in the middle of the velodrome is currently underutilised.
 Removal of the concrete will allow the space to be programmed for activities such as soccer.
 The underutilised area at the west end of the precinct could be used for overflow car parking and / or landscaped to create a more usable and visually appealing area.
 The collocation of the cycling and BMX tracks will be beneficial as the cycling discipline Cyclocross grows - this combines BMX style riding with track riding.
 It also provides opportunity for the Cycling and BMX Clubs to joint programs and initiatives.
 The risk of injury to participants or visitors to the site because of unsafe or inappropriate infrastructure eg: covered grandstand beside the velodrome.
 Community pressure for Council to provide separate clubroom facilities for the BMX Club, resulting in increased capital and operating costs for the site.
 Loss of state and national BMX title events because the infrastructure is not developed and maintained to an appropriate standard.
 Potential vandalism to the existing facilities and/or future facilities.